 Their new concept Fox and Pearl refers to the middle names of their daughters.
 Temporarily based in Novel’s former restaurant space (815 W. 17th St., Westside, Kansas City), Good began expanding his menu for a fresh audience.
 “The foie gras sausage at 815 was one of our biggest sellers,” Good says.
 “I only made burgers one day a week.”

 Good’s confidence grew, knowing he had creative freedom to explore ideas and develop dishes.
 Meanwhile, Hull and Good also searched for a more permanent location.

 They were drawn to an empty space with spacious windows and maple flooring on the corner of Summit Street.
 The couple worked with real estate developer and landlord Adam Jones to radically transform the space.
 The restaurant and bar occupies the main floor with additional seating and open kitchen on the mezzanine, and an outdoor patio.
-They installed a spiral staircase that leads to a basement bar, where retired Boulevard Brewing employee and music fan Trip Hogue spins ska and reggae vinyl records on Friday evenings.
+They installed a spiral staircase that leads to a basement bar.
 Good and Hull now had a setting to fashion a full-blown restaurant concept that suited their interests, expertise, and vision.